AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 --------------------

-If there is proxy server for Internet access, you must setup proxy configuration on CloudN to pass traffic to proxy correctly.
+If there is proxy server for Internet access, you must setup proxy configuration on ACX to pass traffic to proxy correctly.
 Following is the command

 command: setup\_network\_proxy